So we, your people and sheep of your pasture, will give you thanks forever. We will praise you forever, to all generations. Psalm 79:13

 “Why have these things happened to me?”

-Your skirts have been stripped off, because of the greatness of your iniquity,
+Your skirts have been stripped off,

 and you have been violated.